SukhvirKooner/ConnectX/README.md

 - MongoDB with Mongoose ODM
 - JWT for authentication
 - Bcrypt for password hashing
-- Multer for file uploads
+- cloudinary for file uploads
 - Express Validator for request validation

 ## Installation